The Test Sample

 What is being tested?

 The PT test is usually measured in seconds and is compared to a normal range that reflects PT values in healthy individuals.
 Because the reagents used to perform the PT test vary from one laboratory to another and even within the same laboratory over time, the normal ranges also will fluctuate.
-To standardize results across the U.S. and the world, a World Health Organization (WHO) committee developed and recommended the use of the Internationalized Normalized Ratio (INR) with the PT test for people who are receiving the anticoagulant warfarin (COUMADIN®).
+To standardize results across different laboratories in the U.S. and the world, a World Health Organization (WHO) committee developed and recommended the use of the Internationalized Normalized Ratio (INR), calculated based on the PT test result, for people who are receiving the anticoagulant warfarin (Coumadin®).

 The INR is a calculation that adjusts for changes in the PT reagents and allows for results from different laboratories to be compared.
-Most laboratories are now reporting both PT and INR values whenever a PT test is performed.
-The INR is only applicable, however, for those taking the blood-thinning medication warfarin.
+Most laboratories report both PT and INR values whenever a PT test is performed.
+The INR should be only applicable, however, for those taking the blood-thinning medication warfarin.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm or, sometimes, from a fingerstick.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.

 Another article, Follow That Sample, provides a glimpse at the collection and processing of a blood sample and throat culture.

 Is any test preparation needed to ensure the quality of the sample?

 No test preparation is needed.
 If a person is receiving anticoagulant therapy, the specimen should be collected before the daily dose is taken.